ic-scm/automatic-bars-patcher/bars-patcher-core/README.md

 Supported platforms:
 - BARSPATCHER_VERSION_PC - Standard POSIX system.
+- BARSPATCHER_VERSION_NX - Nintendo Switch devkitPro environment.
+Currently this is the same as BARSPATCHER_VERSION_PC.

 Please note that this code also uses some C++ features and should be included from C++ code.